runceel/ReactiveProperty/MkDocs/docs/features/ReactiveProperty.md

 }
 ```

-Or set `IgnoreInitialValidationError` flag mode argument of constructor.
+Or set `IgnoreInitialValidationError` flag to mode argument of constructor.
 Sample code is as below:

 ```cs